A short history

 This stove was purchased from an antiques shop in Vienna about 1985 and was said to originate from a house in Vienna.
 The only inscription on the stove reads "Musgraves Original".
 The stove most probably dates from around the very end of the 19th century, made from cast iron and has brass (or similar) decorative inlays.
 It is approx. 1 metre in height.

-continent in Mannheim Germany has been brought to the
+Germany has been brought to the attention of the

 The origins of this stove have been difficult to establish.
 It is known that it was in use in a beer cellar in a Shengen-Danube region on the Continent many years ago.
 It was then rescued from this location.